JakobProssinger/FirebaseRiverpodGoRouterExample/guide/guide.md

 }
 ```

-There are multiple ways to show a loading indicator but I prefer to using the riverpod function ref.listen.
-This function works similarly to ref.watch the only difference being that ref.watch returns the current value of the provider, while ref.listen provides access to callback with the last and current value of the provider.
-We will use this to show the progress indicator when the state of the auth controller is loading and we will hide it once the state completes to success or error.
-Additionally, if the state encounters an error, we will display an error snack bar.
-Let’s add this at the start of the build function.
+There are several ways to display a loading indicator, but I prefer using the Riverpod function ref.listen.
+This function is similar to ref.watch, with the key difference being that ref.watch returns the current value of the provider, while ref.listen provides access to a callback that gives you both the previous and current values of the provider.

+We’ll use ref.listen to display a progress indicator when the state of the authentication controller is loading, and hide it once the state changes to success or error.
+If the state encounters an error, we’ll also show an error snackbar.
+Let’s add this logic at the start of the build function.

-We also have to add a variable to store our context to our state.
+Additionally, we need a variable to store the context of the loading indicator, so we'll add _progressIndicatorContext to the widget’s state.

 ```
 // signin_page.dart